cython/cython/src/tutorial/strings.rst

 Decoding bytes to text
 ----------------------

-The above way of passing and receiving C strings is as simple that that, as long as we only deal with binary data in the strings.
+The initially presented way of passing and receiving C strings is sufficient if your code only deals with binary data in the strings.
 When we deal with encoded text, however, it is best practice to decode the C byte strings to Python Unicode strings on reception, and to encode Python Unicode strings to C byte strings on the way out.

 With a Python byte string object, you would normally just call the ``.decode()`` method to decode it into a Unicode string::